nikolajo/ci-push/README.md

 <b>CI</b><br/>
 All plugins for the CI systems can be found in the CI folder.
 They are subdivede by CI system and platform ( if necessary ) A Jenkins plugin can be found in CI/Jenkins.
-Each folder contains a INSTALL.md file that describes how to install/configure/use the plugin.
+Each folder contains an INSTALL.md file that describes how to install/configure/use the plugin.